 How much post-adoption communication you want with the family and your child

-Your American Adoptions specialist will be there for you to educate you about your adoption options in Ohio, to offer counseling and support, and to guide you through the process of putting your baby up for adoption in Ohio.
+Creating a successful adoption plan starts with your adoption professional.
+Your American Adoptions professional will be there to educate you about your adoption options, to offer counseling and support, and to guide you through the process of putting your baby up for adoption in Ohio.

 Excited to grow their family through adoption